-If you’ve been arrested or accused of a crime in Denver County, it’s time to start thinking about your future.
+If you’ve been arrested or accused of a crime in Denver, it’s time to start thinking about your future.
 Criminal charges can come with severe financial and personal consequences, including expensive fines, jail time, loss of employment, and damage to your reputation.
 A criminal record can haunt you for years to come.

 Criminal cases have many unique nuances that an experienced lawyer can help you navigate.
 Early legal intervention can open up more opportunities for case dismissals or reductions in charges.
 Our lawyers will ensure that your rights and liberties are protected throughout the legal process.

-Work with top-rated criminal defense attorneys PROVEN to defend clients with criminal charges like DUI; serious traffic violations; drug possession and distribution; theft; and domestic violence cases.
+Work with top-rated Denver criminal defense attorneys PROVEN to defend clients with criminal charges like DUI; serious traffic violations; drug possession and distribution; theft; and domestic violence cases.

 Schedule a FREE consultation today.